Baltimore: Architecture

 The Harbor East area has seen the addition of two new towers which have completed construction: a 24-floor tower that is the new world headquarters of Legg Mason, and a 21-floor Four Seasons Hotel complex.

 The streets of Baltimore are organized in a grid and spoke pattern, lined with tens of thousands of rowhouses.
 The mix of materials on the face of these rowhouses also give Baltimore its distinct look.
-The rowhouses are a mix of brick and formstone facings, a technology patented in 1937 by Albert Knight.
+The rowhouses are a mix of brick and formstone facings, the latter a technology patented in 1937 by Albert Knight.
 John Waters characterized formstone as "the polyester of brick" in a 30-minute documentary film, Little Castles: A Formstone Phenomenon.
 In The Baltimore Rowhouse, Mary Ellen Hayward and Charles Belfoure considered the rowhouse as the architectural form defining Baltimore as "perhaps no other American city".
 In the mid-1790s, developers began building entire neighborhoods of the British-style rowhouses, which became the dominant house type of the city early in the 19th century.
+A significant number of Baltimore's row houses built during the early and mid-20th century were developed by the Czech-American builder Frank Novak.

-Oriole Park at Camden Yards is a Major League Baseball park, opened in 1992, which was built as a retro style baseball park.
-Camden Yards, along with the National Aquarium, have helped revive the Inner Harbor from what once was an industrial district full of dilapidated warehouses into a bustling commercial district full of bars, restaurants and retail establishments.
+Oriole Park at Camden Yards is a Major League Baseball park, which opened in 1992 and was built as a retro style baseball park.
+Along with the National Aquarium, Camden Yards have helped revive the Inner Harbor area from what once was an exclusively industrial district full of dilapidated warehouses into a bustling commercial district full of bars, restaurants, and retail establishments.

 After an international competition, the University of Baltimore School of Law awarded the German firm Behnisch Architekten 1st prize for its design, which was selected for the school's new home.
 After the building's opening in 2013, the design won additional honors including an ENR National "Best of the Best" Award.

 Baltimore's newly rehabilitated Everyman Theatre was honored by the Baltimore Heritage at the 2013 Preservation Awards Celebration in 2013.
 Everyman Theatre will receive an Adaptive Reuse and Compatible Design Award as part of Baltimore Heritage's 2013 historic preservation awards ceremony.
 Baltimore Heritage is Baltimore's nonprofit historic and architectural preservation organization, which works to preserve and promote Baltimore's historic buildings and neighborhoods.

 Tallest buildings

 Neighborhoods

 Baltimore is officially divided into nine geographical regions: North, Northeast, East, Southeast, South, Southwest, West, Northwest, and Central, with each district patrolled by a respective Baltimore Police Department.
-Interstate 83 and Charles Street down to Hanover Street and Ritchie Highway serve as the east–west dividing line and Eastern Avenue to Route 40 as the north–south dividing line; however, Baltimore Street is north–south dividing line for the U.S. Postal Service.
+I-83 and Charles Street down to Hanover Street and Ritchie Highway serve as the east–west dividing line and Eastern Avenue to Route 40 as the north–south dividing line; however, Baltimore Street is north–south dividing line for the U.S. Postal Service.